-Mixed media collaboratively-created collages by 8 prisoners and artist Sara Downham-Lotto
+Mixed media collaboratively-created collages by 8 prisoners and artist S. Downham-Lotto

 All of these exhibits were begun in artist-run workshops inside Dartmoor prison, UK, as part of the National Lottery Community-funded Great Prison Art Exchange.
 The objective, to reduce incidences of self harm and suicide.